dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps-troubleshooting-tips.rst

 You can use filters in a .dockstore.yml to avoid generating a corresponding workflow-version on Dockstore.

 *Note:* If you want to edit version information, such as workflow path, you will have to update the .dockstore.yml file directly on the corresponding GitHub branch.
-For example, if develop has a .dockstore.yml that points to my_workflow.wdl, but my_workflow.wdl is moved to another path on the branch develop-but-better, then the .dockstore.yml on develop-but-better will need to point to the new location of my_workflow.wdl.
+For example, if develop has a .dockstore.yml that points to my_workflow.wdl, but my_workflow.wdl is moved to another path on the branch develop-but-better, then the .dockstore.yml on develop-but-better will need to point to the new location of my_workflow.wdl. :ref:`(back to top) <topGHAFAQ>`

 .. _Check GitHub App installation on repository: